Coorg Coffee Plantation Stays: Real Estates vs Resort Fakes

 What should I pack for a Coorg coffee plantation stay?

-Light layers for cool mornings (7 to 12 degrees Celsius in January at higher elevations), waterproof footwear or sturdy walking shoes that handle dew-wet ground, a light rain jacket for unexpected showers (possible year-round at working estates), a torch for dusk estate walks (paths are unlit after sunset), and insect repellent with DEET for evening hours.
+To pack for a Coorg coffee plantation stay, bring light layers for cool mornings (7 to 12 degrees Celsius in January at higher elevations), waterproof footwear or sturdy walking shoes that handle dew-wet ground, a light rain jacket for unexpected showers (possible year-round at working estates), a torch for dusk estate walks (paths are unlit after sunset), and insect repellent with DEET for evening hours.
 Pack light overall: estate rooms do not have the luggage storage capacity of resort properties.
 A 40L bag is the practical ceiling for a four-night stay.

 How far in advance should I book a Coorg plantation stay?

+To book a Coorg plantation stay, plan ahead by season.
 For October to February (harvest season): 6 to 8 weeks minimum for The Bungalow 1934 and other top family estates.
 For March to May (blossom and shoulder): 2 to 3 weeks is usually sufficient.
 Genuine working estates take fewer bookings than resorts by design, so last-minute availability is rare in peak season.
 Enquire directly with the estate rather than through third-party platforms; most family estates prefer direct communication and some do not list on platforms at all.

 Should I book a Coorg plantation stay or a resort?